libfive/libfive/README.md

   for use in the REPL or as part of larger applications.
 - **Studio** is a GUI application in the style of [OpenSCAD](http://www.openscad.org/).
-It uses the Guile bindings and allows for live-coding of solid models.
+It uses the Python and Guile bindings and allows for live-coding of solid models.
-The interface also includes direct modeling, where the user can push and pull on the model's surface to change variables in the script.
+The interface also includes direct modeling, where the user can push and pull on the model's surface to change variables in the script (direct modeling is Guile-only, for now).

 ## Other projects using `libfive`
 ### Language bindings